 This requirement will include the risk assessment of routine operational risks and also foreseeable ad hoc risks such as managing risks associated with winter weather, occasional movement and operation of large or tall vehicles on and around campus and the management of events where additional car parking or increased vehicular and/or pedestrian movements are foreseeable.

 University Health and Safety Committee will be responsible for monitoring and reviewing this policy.
-Reviews will be carried out every two years from the date of approval.
+Reviews will normally be carried out every two years from the date of approval.
 As agreed with UHSC, due to Covid restrictions, the next formal review of this policy will take place in 2022.

 Approval date: June 2019